Document

 009 Adopting an up to date Local Plan by end of 2025.

-Delay to plan preparation due to the requirement of the plan to demonstrate water neutrality, or as a result of significant / unexpected changes to government guidance.
-Adverse outcome of Kilnwood Vale inquiry re access to the Sussex North Offsetting Scheme (SNOWs) / Local Plan delivery.
+Delay to plan preparation due to the requirement of the plan to demonstrate water neutrality, Delay to the plan as a result of significant / unexpected changes to government guidance.
+Delay to the plan due to adverse outcome of Independent Examination of the Plan

 Risk Cause